NEW YORK (AP) - Freeze your credit reports before you get burned.

 NEW YORK (AP) — Freeze your credit reports before you get burned.

 That's the message from security experts, consumer advocates and some state Attorneys General.
 They say more people should consider a credit freeze as a way to block identity thieves from opening new credit cards and other accounts in your name.
-They recommended a freeze even if your identity hasn't been stolen.
+They recommend a freeze even if your identity hasn't been stolen.